ironhacks/ironhacks-blog/content/post/2023-03-28-workshop/index.md

 Examples of potential research topics are:

-* social networks, online communities and AI
+* Social networks, online communities and AI
-* data-driven, code-based and AI-enabled decision-making
+* Data-driven, code-based and AI-enabled decision-making
-* design and creative work in digital environments, gamification
+* Design and creative work in digital environments, gamification
-* social and organizational learning in data environments, new forms of code-enabled organizational evolution (co-evolution)
+* Social and organizational learning in data environments, new forms of code-enabled organizational evolution (co-evolution)
-* information disclosure, privacy, and security in the age of data, code and AI
+* Information disclosure, privacy, and security in the age of data, code and AI
-* misinformation and deception
+* Misinformation and deception
-* new AI-enabled forms of collective action
+* New AI-enabled forms of collective action
-* code and culture and cultural evolution
+* Code and culture and cultural evolution
-* human-AI teaming (human-in-the loop) and human-crowd partnership
+* Human-AI teaming (human-in-the loop) and human-crowd partnership
-* human versus artificial intelligence in settings of prediction markets
+* Human versus artificial intelligence in settings of prediction markets
-* code, AI, and law
+* Code, AI, and law

-[**IronHacks**](https://www.ironhacks.com) offers flexibility in data collection as well as the design of randomized or natural experiments (field studies) enabling researchers to assess various treatment effects and capturing a variety of digital trace data (code-based interactions, natural language conversations, interactions with code, data, artifacts, and AI, attention, etc.) It can also be combined with data collected in lab settings, e.g. those of interest to psychologist (e.g. cognitive modeling using physiological data collected via wearable computing devices like eyetrackers, smart wristbands or even genomics (e.g. to connect to the field of social genonomics)).
+[**IronHacks**](https://www.ironhacks.com) offers flexibility in data collection as well as the design of randomized or natural experiments (field studies) enabling researchers to assess various treatment effects and capturing a variety of digital trace data (code-based interactions, natural language conversations, interactions with code, data, artifacts, and AI, attention, etc.) It can also be combined with data collected in lab settings, e.g. those of interest to psychologists (e.g. cognitive modeling using physiological data collected via wearable computing devices like eyetrackers, smart wristbands or even genomics (e.g. to connect to the field of social genonomics)).

 ## **Workshop Agenda**